-Psychometric assessment helps predict a potential employees; job performance, work ethic, reasoning, skill level and potential in the business.
-It also assists the recruiter, or HR personnel, in determining whether the candidate is a right cultural fit.
+Psychometric assessment helps predict potential employee’s; job performance, work ethic, reasoning, skill level and potential in the business.
+It also assists the recruiter, or HR personnel, in determining whether the candidate is a cultural fit.

 There are four methods to test psychometric assessment, which you can read about in depth here.To briefly mention them, there is the questionnaire method, the test method, the reactor’s judgement method and MyRecruitment+’s AI video-based method.
 This feature is new to MyRecruitment+ so if you want to learn about how it works and what it offers you you’ll find some useful information alongside good-looking graphics here.